omry/omegaconf/docs/source/usage.rst

         123: int_key
     <BLANKLINE>

-Tuples are supported as an valid option too.
+Tuples are supported as a valid option too.

 From a YAML file
 ^^^^^^^^^^^^^^^^